afollestad/material-dialogs/README.md

     <item name="md_dark_theme">true</item>

     <!--
-        By default, the title text is pure black or pure white based on the theme.
+        By default, the title text is black or white based on the theme.
     -->
     <item name="md_title_color">#E91E63</item>